PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Logging
 -------
-When a session is created, a
+When a client object is instantiated, a
 `Logger object <https://docs.python.org/3/library/logging.html#logger-objects>`_
 is created as follows: